skorch-dev/skorch/docs/user/callbacks.rst

 - function or callable: In that case, the function should take the :class:`.NeuralNet` instance as sole input and return a bool as output.

+The model parameters are saved using :func:`~skorch.net.NeuralNet.save_params`.
+Please refer to :ref:`saving and loading` for more information about restoring your network from a checkpoint.